-The RDID instruction is for reading the manufacturer ID of 1-byte and followed by Device ID of 2-byte.
-The Macronix Manufacturer ID and Device ID are listed as "Table 8.
-ID Definitions".
+The RDID instruction is to read the manufacturer ID of 1-byte and followed by Device ID of 2-byte.
+The MXIC Manufacturer ID is C2(hex), the memory type ID is 25(hex) as the first-byte device ID, and the individual device ID of second-byte ID are listed as table of "ID Definitions".
+(Please refer to "Table 8.
+ID Definitions")

-The sequence of issuing RDID instruction is: CS# goes low→ sending RDID instruction code→24-bits ID data out on SO→ to end RDID operation can drive CS# to high at any time during data out.
-(Please refer to "Figure 21.
+The sequence of issuing RDID instruction is: CS# goes low $\rightarrow$ sending RDID instruction code $\rightarrow$ 24-bits ID data out on SO $\rightarrow$ to end RDID operation can drive CS# to high at any time during data out.
+(Please refer to "Figure 16.
 Read Identification (RDID) Sequence (Command 9F)")